What is a Fever?

 Fevers may also be a sign of thrombophlebitis or blood clots and react to some antibiotics, seizure medicines and antihistamines.

 Infections in Children

 Some bacterial infections may require special treatment.
 They include some throat and ear infections, blood infections, urinary tract infections, meningitis and pneumonia.
 The bacterial infection known as streptococcus can also cause a severe sore throat along with a fever.
-Moreover, this infection may lead to heart damage or rheumatic fever and should be observed (x).
+Moreover, physicians should observe this infection as it may lead to heart damage or rheumatic fever. (x)

 Symptoms of a Fever